gabrielmd/semantix/Scala/README.md

 There are two APIs:

  * `GET /centrality` -- there is no extra parameter.
 It returns the rank of vertices based on their closeness.
  * `POST /addEdge` -- there are two parameters (`a` and `b`) to identify the vertices.
 It will add the new edge and recompute the closeness of the graph.
-It returns `TRUE` when the procedure is over.
+It returns a message of success when the procedure is over.

 For the second part, it was used the framework *Spring* to provide the RESTful interface.